abraham-leal/ccloud-schema-exporter/README.md

 #### Monitoring

-When specified with `-withMetrics`, `ccloud-schema-exporter` will export health and performance metrics on `:9020/metrics`.
+When specified with `-withMetrics`, `ccloud-schema-exporter` will export health metrics on `:9020/metrics`.
 These metrics are in Prometheus format for ease of parse.
 A sample grafana dashboard is under the `Samples` directory.

 #### Feature Requests / Issue Reporting